 Understanding Pinterest's Unusual Options Activity

-Pinterest (NYSE:PINS) shares experienced unusual options activity on Friday.
-The stock price moved up to $76.63 following the option alert.
+Shares of Pinterest (NYSE:PINS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $76.03.

 - Sentiment: BULLISH